graded-cs-resources/IB-Computer-Science-Notes/nonprogramming/np1.2_memory.md

 ---
-title: Section 1.2 - Memory and Storage
+title: Programming Lesson 1.2 - Memory and Storage
 ---

 # How computers store and interpret data